-6 Quarter Credits This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
-Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPPA, OSHA and HIV/ADIS.
+This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
+Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, OSHA and HIV/AIDS.
 Additional topics covered include professional codes of ethics, medical insurance and billing, keyboarding, computer applications, basic mathematical skill, and critical professionalism skill are also taught.
 Students will have the opportunity to learn program-specific topics throughout the course.
 CPR certificate is also included in the course (for some schools, First Aid certificates are also included).
-Out-ofclass activities will be assigned and assessed as part of this module.
-Lecture Hours: 40.
-Clinical Lab Hours: 40.
+Out-of-class activities will be assigned and assessed as part of this module.
+Lecture Hours: 40 Clinical Lab Hours: 40.
 Prerequisite: None.

-MODULE A - Integumentary, Sensory, and Nervous Systems, Patient Care and Communication
+MODULE A - Integumentary, Sensory Systems, Patient Care and Communication

-Module A emphasizes patient care, including physical examinations and procedures related to the eyes and ears, and the integumentary system.
+Module A emphasizes patient care, including physical examinations and procedures related to the eyes and ears and the integumentary system.
 Students will have an opportunity to perform front office skills related to records management, appointment scheduling, telephone screening, and processing mail.
 Students gain skills in communication (verbal and nonverbal) when working with patients both on the phone and in person.
-Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears), and integumentary system, common diseases and disorders, and medical terminology related to these systems.
+Students develop working knowledge of basic anatomy and physiology of the special senses (eyes and ears) and integumentary systems, common diseases and disorders, and medical terminology related to these systems.
 Students will transfer patients from a wheelchair, measure weight and height, perform eye screening tests, check vital signs, obtain blood samples, and prepare and administer injections.
+Also introduced are strategies for dealing with change, setting goals, and getting motivated.
 Students practice using an electronic health record.
 Students learn how to prepare an attractive business letter, along with demonstrating increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
 Lecture Hours: 40.
 Clinical Lab Hours: 40.
-Prerequisite: HCIN.
+Prerequisite: HCIN

-MODULE B - Muscular System, Infection Control, Minor Office Surgery, and Pharmacology
+MODULE B - Skeletal and Muscular System, Infection Control, Minor Office Surgery and Pharmacology 6 Quarter Credits

 Module B stresses the importance of asepsis and sterile technique in today's health care environment.
-Students learn the procedures for disinfecting and sterilizing medical office equipment, along with minor surgical procedures and wound care.
+Students learn the procedures for disinfecting and sterilizing medical office equipment, along with assisting with minor surgical procedures and wound care.
 Students learn how to calculate medication dosages and the principles and various methods of administering medication.
 Basic pharmacology concepts and terminology are studied, along with the uses, classification and effect of common medications and related federal regulations.
-Students gain knowledge of basic anatomy and physiology of the muscular system, common diseases and disorders, and medical terminology related to this system.
+Students gain knowledge of basic anatomy and physiology of the skeletal and muscular systems, common diseases and disorders, and medical terminology related to this system.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Also introduced are strategies for setting and accomplishing personal goals, along with how to succeed in accomplishing these goals.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
 Lecture Hours: 40.
 Clinical Lab Hours: 40.
 Prerequisite: HCIN.

-MODULE C - Digestive System, Nutrition, Financial Management, and First Aid
+MODULE C - Digestive System, Nutrition, Financial Management, and First Aid 6 Quarter Credits